Grillkohle/transaction-logger/README.md

 This service logs transactions and provides some statistics about the transactions that have been logged within the last 60 seconds.

-The API is defined in Swagger format, copy+paste into http://editor.swagger.io/ for better reading.
+The API is defined in Swagger 2.0 format at `src/main/resources/api/swagger.yaml`, copy+paste into http://editor.swagger.io/ for better reading.

 Notes about the implementation:
 * The Error definition wasn't implemented.